farhanmir/CodeSonor/CLI_README.md

 codesonor setup
 ```
 This interactive wizard will:
+- ✅ Let you choose your AI provider
-- ✅ Save your API keys securely in `~/.codesonor/config.json`
+- ✅ Guide you to get the API key
-- ✅ Work across all your projects
+- ✅ Save everything to `~/.codesonor/config.json`
-- ✅ Never ask for keys again!
+- ✅ Never ask again!

 ### Check Your Configuration
 ```bash